andrew-johnson-4/lambda-mountain/README.md

 * [WIKI](https://github.com/andrew-johnson-4/-/wiki)
 * [ASK A QUESTION](https://github.com/andrew-johnson-4/lambda-mountain/discussions/categories/q-a)

+### "Portable" Assembler

+LM provides abstraction up to the level that you want and down to the level that you want.
+Code that is not platform specific will not be platform specific.
+By selectively applying specialization for platform specific optimizations it becomes possible to utilize the best features of each platform *serendipitously*.

 ### What is a Fragment Assembler?

 An assembler takes pieces of data and sticks them together.
 Assemblers don't always understand the meaning of what they do, they just do it.